 (a) The imposition of any discipline on the right to practice before the federal securities and exchange commission, the internal revenue service, any state board of accountancy, other government agencies or the public company accounting oversight board.

-(b) Any criminal conviction, any civil judgment involving negligence in the practice of accounting by a certified public accountant or by a public accountant and any judgment or order as described in section 32-741, subsection A, paragraphs 7 and 8.
+(b) Any criminal conviction, any civil judgment involving negligence in the practice of accounting by a certified public accountant and any judgment or order as described in section 32-741, subsection A, paragraphs 7 and 8.

-4. Establish basic requirements for continuing professional education of certified public accountants and public accountants, except that the requirements shall not exceed eighty hours in any registration renewal period.
+4. Establish basic requirements for continuing professional education of certified public accountants, except that the requirements shall not exceed eighty hours in any registration renewal period.

 5. Adopt procedures concerning disciplinary actions, administrative hearings and consent decisions.